yufeix5/Info-201A-Final-project/project proposal.md

 **Shawn Song**

+I mainly developed my writing and coding skill in this project but I contributed less on this project compared to what my teammates did.
+I contributed part of the project writing and the coding on the bar chart.
+I found this project very challenging for me since I got frustrated on how my code didn't produce my expected chart using the data frame since the coordinates on the a-axis did not match the neighborhood bars based on my vulnerable coding skill.
+However, I also feel moving when my teammates are willing to help me solving difficulties and help me accomplishing our goals.
+Something I would do differently in the future is that I would try to solve problem by myself first but collaborate and discuss our difficulties and frustrations with my teammates rather than spending much more time solving problems alone so that all team members can improve together.
+This project developed me as a coder on solving difficulties and also a cooperator on team work.

 ### Appendix 3: Use of Envisioning Cards
 _Elict stakeholder Views and Values_: This card raised question about what values and views stakeholder may bring to the system and how does it effect the system.
 It relates to our research question on How does the values of the host impact the user of Airbnb.